 Crootof earned a B.A. cum laude in English with a minor in Mathematics at Pomona College; a J.D. at Yale Law School; and a PhD at Yale Law School, where she graduated as a member of the first class of PhDs in law awarded in the United States.
 Crootof's dissertation, Keeping Pace: New Technology and the Evolution of International Law, considers how technology fosters change in the international legal order, both by creating a need for new regulations and by altering how sources of international governance develop and interact.

-Crootof has authored pieces on various subjects, including on how the concept of transnational cybertorts can inform the development of the international law of cyberspace, how best to regulate autonomous weapon systems, when customary international law revises treaty law, what factors increase the likelihood that a weapons ban will be successful, and how non-self-executing treaties influence domestic U.S. jurisprudence.
-She has published with the Cornell Law Review, the Pennsylvania Law Review, the Yale Journal of International Law, the Cardozo Law Review, and the Yale Law Journal; contributed to a NATO book on autonomous weapon systems; and written for Slate, Lawfare, and Just Security.
+Crootof has authored pieces on how the concept of international cybertorts can inform the development of state accountability in cyberspace, how best to regulate autonomous weapon systems, when new technology results in customary international law modifying treaty law, what factors increase the likelihood that a weapons ban will be successful, and how non-self-executing treaties influence domestic U.S. jurisprudence.
+She has published with the Cornell Law Review, the Pennsylvania Law Review, the Yale Journal of International Law, the Cardozo Law Review, and the Yale Law Journal; contributed chapters to two books on autonomous weapon systems; and written for Slate, Lawfare, and Just Security.